-The position of the rotary knob (13) can be changed at any time as needed.
+The position of the rotary knob (13) can be changed at any time as needed you can operate the gas supply with only one bottle.
+Check valves prevent the outflow of gas from the unassigned connection.

 Always turn the rotary knob (13) to the right or left all the way to the stop.
 The middle position is for simultaneous withdrawal from both gas bottles.